astroport-fi/astroport-core/contracts/factory/README.md

 # Astroport Factory

-The factory contract can perform creation of astroport pair contract and used as directory contract for all pairs.
-Available pair types are stable and xyk only.
+The factory contract can create new Astroport pair contracts (and associated LP token contracts) and it is used as a directory for all pairs.
+The default pair types are xyk and stableswap but governance may decide to add custom pools that can have any implementation.

-README has updated with new messages (Astroport v1 messages follow).

 ---

 ## InstantiateMsg

-Code ID for a pair type is provided when instantiating a new pair.
-So, you donâ€™t have to execute pair contract additionally.
+The instantiate message takes in the token code ID for the token type supported on Astroport.
+It also takes in the fee_address that collects fees for governance, the contract owner, the Generator contract address and the initial pair types available to instantiate.

 ```json
 {